Battle of Lützen (1813): Prelude

-Napoleon having at length completed his preparations, quitted Mayence on the 26th of April, and visiting successively Wurzburg and Fulda, proceeded to Weimar, whither Marshal Ney had preceded him with his young and valiant divisions.
-His plan, was to pass back over the Elbe and march on Berlin to throw the Allies back between the Elbe and the Saale, and to establish the seat of war between the Elbe and the Oder, moving under the protection of the fortresses of Torgau, Wittenberg, Magdeburg and Hamburg; if circumstances permitted he would then relieve the fortresses besieged on the Vistula— Danzig, Thorn and Modlin.
-In furtherance of these views he had sent Marshal Ney to occupy the passages of the Saale before the enemy should have had time to seize them, but directed him only to guard and not to cross the Saale.
+Napoleon, having at length completed his preparations, quitted Mayence on the 26th of April, and visiting successively Wurzburg and Fulda, proceeded to Weimar, where Marshal Ney had preceded him with his fresh divisions.
+His plan was to pass back over the Elbe and march on Berlin to throw the Allies back between the Elbe and the Saale, and to establish the front between the Elbe and the Oder, moving under the protection of the fortresses of Torgau, Wittenberg, Magdeburg and Hamburg.
+If circumstances permitted, he would then relieve the fortresses besieged on the Vistula: Danzig, Thorn and Modlin.
+He had sent Marshal Ney to occupy the passages of the Saale before the enemy had time to seize them, but directed him only to guard and not to cross the Saale.
 He also had directed General Bertrand, followed at a short distance by Marshal Oudinot to meet him at Saalfeld.
 At the same time he ordered Prince Eugene to advance en masse in the direction of Dessau, at no great distance from the confluence of the Saale and the Elbe, and to ascend the course of the Saale as far as Weissenfels.

-On the 30 April, Napoleon had crossed the river Saale, proceeding to Weisenfels.
-Napoleon had however not completed the concentration of his army for the XII. corps and the Wurtemberg division were still two days' march off.
+On 30 April, Napoleon had crossed the river Saale, proceeding to Weisenfels.
+Napoleon had however not completed the concentration of his army for the XII corps and the Wurtemberg division were still two days' march off.
 Thus he only could muster 145,000 men.
-Having established his connection with Prince Eugene on the Lower Saale, he was set on deploying his forces en masse on the plains of Lützen, marching towards Leipzig, crossing the river there, and then executing a strategic manoeuvre.
-His left wing would advance, crushing the allies in the Bohemian mountains.
+Having established his connection with Prince Eugene on the Lower Saale, he was set on deploying his forces en masse on the plains of Lützen, marching towards Leipzig, crossing the river there, and then executing an operational manoeuvre.
+His left wing would advance, crushing the Allies in the Bohemian mountains.
 But due to the lack of cavalrymen and faulty reconnaissance, he was unaware of the Russo-Prussian army under Wittgenstein and Graf (Count) von Blücher.
-He believed them to be scattered from Dessau to Zwickau with their main body about Altenburg.
+He believed them to be scattered from Dessau to Zwickau, with their main body about Altenburg.